An optimal bound for the ratio between ordinary and uniform exponents of Diophantine approximation: Arbitrary dimension

 \subsection{Proof of Lemma \ref{lemnnb}}

-Figure \ref{fignnb} may be usefull to understand the construction.\\ Let $k_0\gg1$.
+Figure \ref{fignnb} may be useful to understand the construction.\\ Let $k_0\gg1$.
 We prove the lemma by induction in the dimension $n$.
 Suppose that we can construct a pattern $\mathcal{S}_{m,0}$ of $2^{m-3}$ triples of consecutive best approximation vectors given by indices $ k_0 < r_0 < r_1 , \ldots , r_{2^{m-3}-2} < r_{2^{m-3}-1} $ spanning a $m$-dimensional rational space.
 Such a construction for $m=4,5$ holds via Lemmas \ref{Lem3nb} and \ref{lem4nb}.
-This provides the initialization.\\
+This provides the base of induction.\\

 Consider $(\bz_l)_{l\in\bbN}$ a sequence of best approximation vectors spanning a $(m+1)$-dimensional rational space $\mathbf{S}_{m+1}$.
 Set $r_{2^{m-2}-1}$ to be the smallest index such that